-The NPN image critique galleries offer a dynamic means of having your nature images viewed and commented on by other nature photographers.
-Used effectively, this process can be a powerful educational tool, allowing the determined photographer to quickly and effectively improve their work in a relatively short period of time.
+The NPN image critique galleries offer a dynamic means of having other nature photographers view and comment on your nature images.
+Used effectively, this process can be a powerful educational tool, allowing the determined photographer to quickly and effectively improve their work in a relatively short period.
 The purpose of this article is to provide some guidance on how best to utilize this unique learning opportunity.

 So what exactly is a critique?
 The Random House College Dictionary offers the following definition –